 While attending Affiliate Summit East 2012, I met Josh Ewin, the Director of Marketing for FortressITX.
 He’s been in the marketing industry since 1996 and has written for several industry magazines including Website Magazine and Ping!Zine.
-Since Josh is an expert in the affiliate marketing industry, I took the opportunity to ask him some deeper questions.
+Since Josh is an expert in the affiliate marketing industry, I took the opportunity to ask him

 You’re here at Affiliate Summit promoting your program, so what sets your affiliate program apart from others in the web hosting industry?

 Dedicated Dollars is a rev-share program.
 Most others are CPA based, which has its pluses and minuses.
 For affiliates, the benefit is that you have the opportunity to generate more in commissions.
 On the contrary, if you’re with another company like 1&1, you’d have a flat commission.
-Another plus to our affiliate program is that it’s run in-house, so we generally have a closer relationship with our affiliates.
+Another plus to our affiliate program is that it’s run in-house, so we generally have a closer relationship with our